Project-OSRM/osrm-backend/docs/profiles.md

  ```
   'BEL', 'CHL', 'DEU', 'FIN', 'FRA', 'GRC', 'GBR', 'HRV', 'NLD', 'RUS'.
 ```
-[if the changes in bicycle.lua are are included this comment can be removed] The bicycle.lua profile implements its own procedure for speed tests.
+[if the changes in bicycle.lua are included this comment can be removed] The bicycle.lua profile implements its own procedure for speed tests.
 This profile should include get_extra_speeds = require("lib/local_trunks").get_extra_speeds.
 The following check should be included at the end of the speed_handler method: